 There are several reasons why dog refuses to go peeing outdoors:

 - Health problems.
-If your dog used to pee in a proper place and then suddenly starts peeing at home, it may have a health problem.
-There are a number of medical conditions that you can read about in the table below.
+If your dog used to pee in a proper place and suddenly started peeing at home, it might have a health problem.
+There are a several medical conditions that you can read about in the table below.

 - Fear.
-Your dog may be afraid to pee outside if it has a negative experience with it, such as being startled by something – lightning, a loud sound, a car, fireworks, etc. You may notice that the pet is acting frightened, keeps stopping and not wanting to go with you.
-This happens with pets that are taken from a shelter.
+Your dog may be afraid to pee outside if it has a negative experience with it, such as being startled by something – lightning, a loud sound, a car, fireworks, etc. You may notice that the pet is acting frightened, keeps stopping, and not wanting to go with you.
+It happens with pets from a shelter.

 - The dog was not potty trained or started late to potty outside.
 If the pup has been potty trained for a long time at home, it may not understand why it needs to pee outside.
-This problem is especially common for those who use pee pads.
+This problem is prevalent for those who use pee pads.

 - If you own a small puppy, don’t be surprised by the pee accidents in the house.
-Puppies under six months old are not yet fully in control of their bladder, so they sometimes pee inside the house.
+Puppies under six months old are not yet fully control their bladder, so they sometimes pee inside the house.
 It is a common occurrence.
-Be patient, and continue to train them to go to the toilet outside.
+Be patient and train them to go to the toilet outside.

 Fact: Some dog breeds have a harder time learning to pee outside.
-For example, stunted dogs such as dachshunds, chihuahuas and shih tzus have a harder time in cold weather because they are closer to the ground.
+For example, stunted dogs such as dachshunds, chihuahuas, and shih tzus have a a more challenging time in cold weather because they are closer to the ground.
 They are not comfortable peeing outside.
 Also, small dog breeds have small bladders.